-Jack McCollough and Lazaro Hernandez are the designers behind New York Fashion Week’s hottest ticket, Proenza Schouler .
-The overwhelmingly positive reception to the duos work has seen the American designers experience a meteoric rise through the fashion ranks since their debut collection in 2002.
+Jack McCollough and Lazaro Hernandez are the designers behind New York-based label Proenza Schouler .
+The overwhelmingly positive reception to the duo's work has seen the American designers experience a meteoric rise through the fashion ranks since their debut collection in 2002.
 Proenza Schouler’s investor is private equity firm Castanea Partners, which acqured a minority stake in the brand in 2015, but was bought out by McCollough and Hernandes in November 2018 in a major shake up including the appointment of turnaround specialist Kay Hong as CEO.